dojoengine/book/docs/pages/framework/index.md

 Dojo provides an advanced abstraction layer over Cairo, mirroring React's relationship with JavaScript.
 Its specialized architecture simplifies game design and development.

-By leveraging Dojo, developers can use succinct [macros](/framework/contracts/macros.md) that transform into comprehensive queries at compile time.
+By having it's very own Cairo compiler plugin, Dojo proposes to developers a set of [macros](/framework/contracts/macros.md) that transform into comprehensive queries at compile time.

 #### Delving into the Architecture